tomeshnet/prototype-cjdns-pi/FAQ.md

 **Q:** How do I upgrade the U-boot on EspressoBin?

 **A:** Manual flashing to latest u-boot is mandatory!
-[Download](https://dl.armbian.com/espressobin/u-boot/) the right boot flash for your board: 512,1G,2G and appropriate memory speeds.
+[Download](https://dl.armbian.com/espressobin/u-boot/) the right boot flash for your board: 512,1G,2G, number of RAM chips (one at the bottom or 2 one on each side of the board) and appropirate memory speeds.
 You can obtain numbers from current boot prompt.
-Copy this flash-image-MEM-CPU_DDR_boot_sd_and_usb.bin to your FAT formatted USB key, plug it into USB3.0 port and execute from u-boot prompt:
+Copy this flash-image-MEM-RAM_CHIPS-CPU_DDR_boot_sd_and_usb.bin to your FAT formatted USB key, plug it into USB3.0 port and execute from u-boot prompt:
 ```
 bubt flash-image-MEM-CPU_DDR_boot_sd_and_usb.bin spi usb
 ```